stonezyg/modernize-apps-katacoda/scenarios/developer-intro/02-verifying-dev.md

 > instead of it with the OpenShift CLI.
 The same goes for **is** instead
 > of **imagestream**, **dc** instead of **deploymentconfig** and **svc** instead of **service**.

+> **NOTE**: Don't worry about reading and understanding the output of `oc describe`.
+Just make sure the command doesn't report errors!

 `oc describe bc coolstore`{{execute}}